DreamLi1314/angboot/README.md

 # ****************** Start up the Application ************

 # execute:
-#     ant init      # for install dependencies -- just first
+#     ant rebuild-all      # for install dependencies -- just first
 #     ant server           # start up the application
 # in your terminal

-# if you modify the source code, you can execute
-#		ant build
-# to re-compile the code.

 # ********************************************************